Events & Announcements

 Plant Propagation Work Sessions Are Ongoing

+The remaining Tuesday mornings throughout the year we have our plant propagation meetings.
 The plant propagation committee resumed the plant propagation work sessions for the coming year.
-We meet weekly on Tuesday mornings (except for the scheduled monthly club meetings).
-We meet at 8:30am at Paul’s yard.
+We meet weekly on Tuesday mornings except for the scheduled monthly club meetings with speakers.
+At the propagation meetings we meet at 8:30am at Paul’s yard.
 If you need directions send an e-mail through the contact page.
-If you are interested in learning about plants and propagation in this area of Florida this is a fantatsic opportunity.
+If you are interested in learning about plants and propagation in this area of Florida this is a fantastic opportunity.
 Please feel free to joins us.
 Membership is not required.

 °F | °F